Photogalvanic currents from first-principles real-time density-matrix dynamics

-We first perform real-time first-principles density-matrix dynamics to obtain various types of photocurrents, then we compare them with results from perturbation theory, for physical insights and relation to past studies.
-We choose a prototypical system, tetragonal BaTiO$_3$, given its long history of non-linear optical measurements\cite{von1950ferroelectricity,cardona1965optical,koch1975bulk, ehsan2021first, dwij2022revisiting}.
-Fig. \ref{fig:1} presents the carrier dynamics of this system from real-time dynamics: (b) shows that within 10 fs of turning on the light source, the electrons form a peak located around the excitation energy $\varepsilon_{\kvec c}\approx\varepsilon_{\kvec v}+\hbar\omega$.
-Within 30 fs, close to the energy relaxation time $\tau_{er}=25$ fs in Fig.~\ref{fig:4}, electrons are scattered to the conduction band edge, and the peak at the excitation energy earlier becomes invisible (Fig.~\ref{fig:1}(c)).
-Within several hundred ps, a steady occupation distribution is established and can be fitted to a Fermi-Dirac distribution for electrons and holes separately, with a common fitted temperature T = 315 K, close to the lattice temperature of 300 K.
+Our case study focuses on tetragonal BaTiO$_3$, a prototypical piezoelectric with a long history of non-linear optical measurements \cite{von1950ferroelectricity,cardona1965optical,koch1975bulk, ehsan2021first, dwij2022revisiting}.
+Fig. \ref{fig:1} presents the carrier dynamics of this system from FPDMD: (b) shows that within 10 fs of turning on the light source, the electrons form a peak located around the excitation energy $\varepsilon_{\kvec c}=\varepsilon_{\kvec v}+\hbar\omega \approx 1.9$ eV.
+Within 30 fs, close to the energy relaxation time $\tau_{er}=25$ fs in Fig.~\ref{fig:4}, electrons are scattered to the conduction band edge, and the aforementioned excitation peak evolves to a cusp (Fig.~\ref{fig:1}(b) inset).
+Within several hundred ps, a quasi-Fermi-Dirac distribution develops for electrons and holes respectively, with a common fitted temperature T = 315 K, which is close to the phonon temperature of 300 K.

-In principles, our real-time dynamics results include all contributions to photocurrents simultaneously based on Eqs.~(\ref{qme1})-(\ref{qme2}).
-To isolate the \textit{excitation shift current} (the shift current solely stemming from the photo-excitation transitions), we adopt the relaxation time approximation (RTA) $\d\rho/\d t|_{scat, rec} = -(\rho-\rho^{eq})/\tau_{scat,rec}$ for scattering and recombination processes, which effectively eliminates their contributions to the shift current\cite{Note2}.
-At the steady state we find the symmetry breaking of off-diagonal density matrix $\rho_{ss'}^{\kvec}\neq\rho_{s's}^{-\kvec}$, which generates excitation shift current.
-The second order photocurrent conductivity tensor $\sigma$ can be calculated by $\sigma^{abc} = J_a/E_b(\omega)E_c(-\omega)$, with $E_b(\omega)=i\omega A_b$ related to the vector potential.
-Fig. \ref{fig:2}(a) shows that our real-time-simulated excitation shift current (with eliminating other contributions except excitation) agrees with the perturbative formula \cite{von1981theory,sipe2000second}, validating our real-time dynamics method for calculating non-linear photocurrents.
+Focusing first on the PGE under linearly-polarized light, we isolate the \textit{excitation shift current} $\bJ_{exc}^{sh}$ by implementing the relaxation time approximation (RTA) for other processes except excitation: $\d\rho/\d t|_{ph} +\d\rho/\d t|_{rec}= -(\rho-\rho^{eq})/\tau_0$ for electron-phonon scattering and recombination processes, which effectively eliminates their contributions to the shift current \cite{Note2}.
+In the steady state, the band-off-diagonal current is identified as $\bJ^{\text{off}}=\bJ_{exc}^{sh}$.
+The second-order photocurrent conductivity tensor is then calculated as $\sigma^{abc}_{exc} = J^{\text{off}}_a/E_b(\omega)E_c(-\omega)$, with $E_b(\omega)=i\omega A_b$ being the electric field.
+Fig.~\ref{fig:2}(a) shows our real-time-simulated $\bJ_{exc}^{sh}$ agrees with the perturbative formula \cite{von1981theory,sipe2000second}, validating our FPDMD method for calculating non-linear photocurrents.